 Through engaging regularly with its emergency management partners and the community, we:

 - objectively assesses and monitors the capacity, capability and performance of the emergency management sector

 - promotes a culture of continuous improvement.

-Through its consultations, reviews and reports, IGEM shares information with its emergency management partners and the community to support its contribution toward strengthening Victoria’s emergency management arrangements.
+Through our consultations, reviews and reports, IGEM shares information with its emergency management partners and the community to support its contribution toward strengthening Victoria’s emergency management arrangements.

 IGEM conducts its assurance activities in the most efficient way possible, taking into account the need not to create unnecessary burden for organisations.
-Where possible, IGEM acquires information through existing organisational activities, and existing monitoring or review processes.
+Where possible, we acquire information through existing organisational activities, and existing monitoring or review processes.

 What we do

 IGEM’s functions include monitoring and assessing the capacity, capability and performance of the emergency management sector and undertaking system-wide reviews of the state’s emergency management arrangements.

 Through the conduct of its assurance activities, we seek to promote a sector wide culture of continuous improvement.
 This includes identifying what is working well, where change is required, and monitoring the implementation of desired changes into practice.